 One of the best and easiest ways to tell if your lovebird likes you is to pay attention to how It reacts when you walk into the room.
 If it gets excited and starts hopping to different perches and creating a lot of chatter and whistles, it’s glad that you are there.
 Birds will only get excited to see someone it likes.

 2. Your Bird Does Tricks When You Are Around

 If your bird likes you, there is a good chance it will do a lot of showing off, not just when you enter the room but the entire time you’re there.
 Your lovebird will play more dramatically with its toys and may take on the role of an acrobat, swinging upside down and quickly moving from perch to perch.
 It will also likely fluff out its feathers a little to make it look more colorful.

 Your lovebird will not eat when there is even the slightest risk of danger since doing so in the wild would expose it and slow its escape.
 If it’s eating while you are nearby, there is little doubt it likes you and feels comfortable with your presence.

 4. Your Lovebird Wants to Be Near You

 If you let your birds out of the cage and the lovebird tends to stand by you, there is a good chance it enjoys your company.
 You might even notice it climbing on you frequently.
 If your lovebird wants to stay near you instead of exploring the room, it likes you.

-5. It Mirrors Your Behavior
+5. They Mirror Your Behavior